bencappello/Asteroids2/README.md

 * Asteroids regenerate for endless game play

 ###Technical Details
-* Written in Javascript and HTML5 Canvas.
+* Written in Javascript and HTML5 Canvas
-* Uses trigonometric functions to recalculate angle of ship rotation for forward thrusting and bullets.
+* Uses trigonometric functions to recalculate angle of ship rotation for forward thrusting and bullets
-* Custom inherit function utilized by all moving objects.
+* Custom inherit function utilized by all moving objects